Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models: Proficient Graph Neural Network Design

 where $\mathcal{H}(\{\theta^*_{im}\}, \cdot, G^u)$ denotes the performance of the transferred top-performing pattern $\{\theta^*_{im}\}$ from benchmark $G^i$ on the unseen $G^u$, and $\delta$ is a confidence threshold.
 This ensures that higher task similarity between $G^u$ and $G^i$ implies a larger likelihood of high-performing transfer from $G^i$ to $G^u$. \end{definition}

-To design such \textit{performance-oriented} task similarity between $G^u$ and $G^i$ \textit{unsupervisedly}, we first apply the filter $\mathcal{F}(\cdot)$ (initialized with accumulated benchmark knowledge in Section~\ref{ssec:graph_understanding}) on $G^u$ and $G^i$ to establish an empirical foundation based on \textit{performance-oriented confidence} $\bar{I}(g_k)$.
-However, as discussed in Section~\ref{ssec:graph_understanding}, graph properties \textit{inherently} exhibit varying levels of \textit{confidences} across graphs, making it challenging to transfer knowledge reliably with standalone statistical properties.
-To account for this \textit{inherent} variability, we further introduce the adaptive importance $w^u_k$ for each property $g_k$ specifically tailored to the unseen graph $G^u$ and formulate our unsupervised task similarity as:
+To design \textit{unsupervised} task similarity between $G^u$ and $G^i$, we first apply the filter $\mathcal{F}(\cdot)$ on $G^u$ and $G^i$ to establish an empirical foundation based on \textit{performance-oriented confidence} $\bar{I}(g_k)$.
+However, as discussed in Section~\ref{ssec:graph_understanding}, graph properties \textit{inherently} exhibit varying levels of \textit{confidence} across graphs, making it challenging to transfer knowledge reliably with standalone statistical properties.
+To account for \textit{inherent} variability, we further introduce the adaptive importance $w^u_k$ for each property $g_k$ specifically tailored to the unseen graph $G^u$ and define our unsupervised task similarity as:

-where $N_f$ is the number of influential graph properties selected via empirical filtering and $\bar{I}(g_k)/(1 + \hat{d_k^{ui}})$ measures the \textit{confident} performance similarity of property $g_k$ between graphs $G^u$ and $G^i$.
+where $N_f$ is the number of influential graph properties selected via empirical filtering, and $\bar{I}(g_k)/(1 + \hat{d_k^{ui}})$ measures the \textit{confident} performance similarity of property $g_k$ between graphs $G^u$ and $G^i$.

 \textbf{Adaptive Knowledge Elicitation and Alignment.} While $\bar{I}(g_k)$ is grounded in the observations from benchmarks, their adaptation to unseen tasks requires finding the adaptive importance of property $w^u_k$, which cannot be observed without testing on $G^u$.
 Notably, such adaptive importance of property for a given graph commonly motivates specific GNN designs in the graph learning literature~\citep{you2020design,wang2023message}, e.g., GraphSAGE~\citep{hamilton2017inductive} handles high-degree graphs.
-Therefore, we novelly propose to leverage LLMs—pre-trained on a vast corpus of graph learning literature—as meta-controllers to adaptively elicit $w^u_k$ for $G^u$ by aligning the task descriptions, filtered graph properties, and high-performing architecture patterns in textual space, followed by contextual reasoning~\citep{min2022rethinking}.
-This process ensures that the data-specific weights $w^u_k$ reflect the interpretable literature insights between graph properties, GNNs, and performance, aligning with general empirical evidence to construct trustworthy meta-knowledge that empowers LLMs to quickly design effective, data-aware models for unseen tasks.
+Therefore, we novelly propose to leverage LLMs---pre-trained on a vast corpus of graph learning literature---as meta-controllers to adaptively elicit $w^u_k$ for $G^u$ by aligning task descriptions, filtered graph properties, and high-performing architecture patterns in textual space, followed by contextual reasoning~\citep{min2022rethinking}.
+This process ensures that the data-specific weights $w^u_k$ reflect interpretable insights from the literature on graph properties, GNNs, and performance, aligning with general empirical evidence to construct trustworthy meta-knowledge that empowers LLMs to quickly design effective, data-aware models for unseen tasks.